kavros/1942-Arcade-Game/web/README.md

    - `.data` → `application/octet-stream`

 3. For better performance, enable gzip compression on your server for `.js`, `.wasm`, and `.data` files.

-## Browser Compatibility

-The game should work on:

-- Chrome/Edge 57+
-- Firefox 52+
-- Safari 11+
-- Opera 44+

 ## Notes